centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 - **More configuration options for hosts and services**:

-When configuring your hosts and services, you can now configure the interval between checks, both when the resource is OK and when validating a non-OK state is necessary.
+When configuring your hosts and services, you can now configure the interval between checks, both when the resource is OK and when validating a non-OK state.
 You can also configure the number of checks needed to validate a non-OK state before triggering an alert.
 Finally, you can also assign your resources with specific icons to improve the readability of the interface.

 - **Dashboards Beta**: